 In 2017, on the 50th anniversary of the Vatican's first World Day of Peace message, Pope Francis issued the groundbreaking statement, "Nonviolence: A Style of Politics for Peace."
 It was perhaps the Vatican's first official statement on active nonviolence, and it raises a number of important questions for the world Church: Is God nonviolent, and does God want us to renounce violence as well?
 In a violent world, does nonviolence work?

-In this conference, speakers from around the world will explore these questions through five different lenses, each a different roundtable discussion:
+In this conference, speakers from around the world—Kenya, India, Brazil, Italy, Croatia, the U.S., and the Philippines—will explore these questions through five different lenses, each a different roundtable discussion:

 Organized by DePaul University's Center for World Catholicism & Intercultural Theology (CWCIT), World Catholicism Week is now in its 11th year; an annual event, it gathers scholars from around the world to explore a single topic.
 CWCIT is grateful to its conference cosponsors here at DePaul: